England. Change location

 Start End

 This module will introduce you to methods used to facilitate data-driven business decision-making.
-It will equip you with a basic knowledge of qualitative and quantitative techniques to analyse data and skills to make decisions primarily in a business context.
+It will equip you with a basic knowledge of quantitative techniques to analyse data and skills to make decisions primarily in a business context.
 In particular, it will enable you to construct valid arguments, summarise and describe datasets, explore relationships between variables, make hypothesis-driven decisions, and employ basic forecasting techniques.
 Upon completion of the module, you'll be able to apply the techniques and tools acquired during the module in a professional environment.

 What you will study

-You'll study the principles involved in data analysis techniques and reasoning for decision-making in business, accounting and finance.
+You'll study the principles involved in data analysis techniques and reasoning for decision-making in business, marketing, accounting and finance.
 Randomness is a defining characteristic of most datasets encountered in real life, which requires finding the signal in random and noisy data to make justified decisions.

 The following topics will be covered by this module: